-\mathbf{n} The theorem is also true for the other types of boundary conditions we considered.
+The theorem is also true for the other types of boundary conditions we considered.
 The theorem means that if λ is not an eigenvalue, the nonhomogeneous equation (4.5) has a unique solution for every right hand side.
 On the other hand if λ is an eigenvalue, then (4.5) need not have a solution for every f, and furthermore, even if it happens to have a solution, the solution is not unique.
 We also want to reinforce the idea here that linear differential operators have much in common with matrices.
 So it is no surprise that there is a finite dimensional version of Fredholm alternative for matrices as well.
 Let A be an $n \times n$ matrix.
-The Fredholm alternative then states that either $(A - \lambda I)\vec{x} = \vec{0}$ has a nontrivial solution, or $(A - \lambda I)\vec{x} = \vec{b}$ has a solution for every \vec{b} .
+The Fredholm alternative then states that either $(A - \lambda I)\vec{x} = \vec{0}$ has a nontrivial solution, or $(A - \lambda I)\vec{x} = \vec{b}$ has a unique solution for every \vec{b} .
 A lot of intuition from linear algebra can be applied to linear differential operators, but one must be careful of course.
-For example, one difference we have already seen is that in general a differential operator will have infinitely many eigenvalues, while a matrix has only finitely many. ^{}Named after the Swedish mathematician Erik Ivar Fredholm (1866-1927).
+For example, one difference we have already seen is that in general a differential operator will have infinitely many eigenvalues, while a matrix has only finitely many.
+172 ^{}Named after the Swedish mathematician Erik Ivar Fredholm (1866-1927).
 4.1.
 BOUNDARY VALUE PROBLEMS 4.1.5 Application Let us consider a physical application of an endpoint problem.
-Suppose we have a tightly stretched quickly spinning elastic string or rope of uniform linear density ρ .
-Let us put this problem into the xy-plane.
+Suppose we have a tightly stretched quickly spinning elastic string or rope of uniform linear density ρ , for example in kg/m.
+Let us put this problem into the xy-plane and both x and y are in meters.
 The x axis represents the position on the string.
-The string rotates at angular velocity ω , so we will assume that the whole xy-plane rotates at angular velocity ω .
-We will assume that the string stays in this xy-plane and y will measure its deflection from the equilibrium position, y = 0, on the x axis.
-Hence, we will find a graph giving the shape of the string.
-We will idealize the string to have no volume to just be a mathematical curve.
-If we take a small segment and we look at the tension at the endpoints, we see that this force is tangential and we will assume that the magnitude is the same at both end points.
-Hence the magnitude is constant everywhere and we will call its magnitude T. If we assume that the deflection is small, then we can use Newton's second law to get an equation $$Ty'' + \rho\omega^2 y = 0.$$ Let L be the length of the string and the string is fixed at the beginning and end points.
+The string rotates at angular velocity ω , in radians/s2.
+Imagine that the whole xy-plane rotates at angular velocity ω , on the x axis.
+Hence the graph of y gives the shape of the string.
+We consider an ideal string with no volume, just a mathematical curve.
+We suppose the tension on the string is a constant T in Newtons.
+Assuming that the deflection is small, we can use Newton's second law (let us skip the derivation) to get the equation $$Ty'' + \rho \omega^2 y = 0.$$ To check the units notice that the units of y'' are m/m^2 , as the derivative is in terms of x.
+Let L be the length of the string (in meters) and the string is fixed at the beginning and end points.
 Hence, y(0) = 0 and y(L) = 0.
 See Figure 4.1.